-All NVRs and DVRs come with a rudimentary VMS pre-installed.
+All NVRs and DVRs come with a rudimentary VMS for CCTV pre-installed.
 They’re great for smaller systems, but the functions are limited and it becomes difficult to manage footage from surveillance systems with a lot of cameras.
 These pre-loaded programs generally only allow you to edit basic camera settings, view live feeds, use PTZ controls, play back recorded footage, and save and export clips and screenshots.

 Share this Image On Your Site

-An Open VMS is a system that can interface with cameras and DVR’s/NVR’s from a variety of manufacturers, reducing or eliminating the hassle of dealing with proprietary cameras and systems.
+An Open VMS for CCTV is a system that can interface with cameras and DVR’s/NVR’s from a variety of manufacturers, reducing or eliminating the hassle of dealing with proprietary cameras and systems.
 You don’t have to use an Open VMS, but if you’re looking for a full video management suite you’ll likely end up with one.
 Even if you don’t have systems from different manufacturers, the flexibility of open systems makes them valuable assets for business security.

 The catch with video management systems is the initial setup and long-term maintenance.
-Open VMS platforms are difficult to create and maintain, since they have to be compatible with so many brands and types of cameras.
+Open VMS for CCTV platforms are difficult to create and maintain, since they have to be compatible with so many brands and types of cameras.
 Installing them and making sure all the cameras work properly can be quite a chore.

 Image Correction and Dewarping

-A VMS can also correct lens distortion common to wide-angle cameras.
+A VMS for CCTV can also correct lens distortion common to wide-angle cameras.
 Fisheye lenses in particular produce a unique, heavily warped 360° image.
 They can be used to cover an entire room when mounted on the ceiling, but picking out details from the feed can be a challenge. video management system dewarping straightens and flips the contorted image, giving you a clearer view without adding cameras.